What is your class pricing system?

 What do you teach in your Level 1/Beginner classes?

 For beginners, we offer Lindy 1 - a six-week series covering all the basic patterns and techniques of the Lindy Hop

-New Lindy 1 series begin every month, with the night and time on a rotating basis, so you can find the schedule that works best for you.
+New Lindy 1 series begin almost every month, with the night and time on a rotating basis, so you can find the schedule that works best for you.
 No experience is necessary for this class.
-However, we often encourage students to take our Lindy 1 class series more than once before moving on to our Level 2 classes, and many students have found it valuable to do so.
+However, we recommend students to take our Lindy 1 class series until they are comfortable with the material and concepts before moving on to our Level 2 classes, and many students have found it valuable to do so.

 Can I retake a class?

 Yes!
+It is normal to do so and encouraged by our instructors.
 We are committed to helping our students grow and learn as dancers.
 The diversity of our teaching staff ensures that you will always learn something new, whether you are taking a class for the first or the fifteenth time!

 Can I pay by credit card?